grubhubb/grubhubb/README.md

 - 👋 Hi, I’m @grubhubb
 - 👀 I’m interested in grubs and hubs ;)
-- 🌱 I’m currently learning c# and finishing off python
+- 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on grubbin
 - 📫 How to reach...? by sending a pigeon with ur letter and the numbers " 8800 " it will find me